Bengal BJP MP urges Cong, Left to join hands with it to defeat TMC in rural polls | Politics

 The ruling TMC claimed that Khan’s appeal proved that the three parties have a tacit understanding in West Bengal.

 “In the rural polls at the booth level, the fight should be TMC versus all.
 All we want is to defeat the TMC, and anyone or any force willing to fight against the TMC can join hands.
-If someone at the booth level can defeat the TMC and needs our support, we will support them,” Khan told reporters here.
+If someone at the booth level can defeat the TMC and needs our support, we will support them,” Khan told reporters here on Tuesday.

 His comments came against the backdrop of the victory of opposition parties in cooperative elections in Purba Medinipur and some other parts of the state.